advento098/Pixel-Shore-Showdown/README.md

 _**Running the Built Game**_

-If you want to play the game without making any changes, simply download the repository and navigate to the Assets/Build folder.
-Open the executable file to start the game.
-No installation is required—just download and play!
+If you want to play the game without making any changes, build it using the unity game engine after the cloning process.

 _**Cloning the Repository for Development**_